 At an enrollment of 338 students and a student-to-teacher ratio of 8:1, Olin College is a very small school with lots of opportunities for personalized attention.

 Additionally, all admitted students get half their tuition paid for, with more financial aid available depending on circumstances.

-9. Vanderbilt University (Nashville, OH)
+9. Vanderbilt University (Nashville, TN)